 Track time, save money, and pay team members faster with Hubstaff

 The number of people working remotely keeps growing, and so does the number and size of remote teams.
 It’s easy to choose a payment system if you’re in charge of a small team that won’t grow in the foreseeable future.
 However, if you have a big remote team with employees from all over the world, the payment process is usually not that simple.

 Hubstaff is an all-in-one productivity software solution for remote teams.
 Integrate it with your favorite project management tool, track time, monitor employees and set the system to perform automatic money transfers to countless online payment solutions, including Payoneer, Paypal, Bitwage and TransferWise.

 What makes Hubstaff the number one choice for many remote teams is the 30+ integrations with top business apps, including Hubstaff Tasks.

 With Hubstaff Tasks, you can create Kanban-style boards for your team, add columns that outline your workflow and detailed task cards, then assign team members to them.
 Let them collaborate on the card by creating checklists, comments and attachments.
-Teams can organize their work in weekly sprints and let others know what they’re doing with a daily standup function.
+Teams can organize their work in agile sprints and let others know what they’re doing with a daily standup function.